voiio/voiio.github.io/accounts.md

 Please always make sure to turn on 2-Step Verification.
 It is mandatory.

-#### Discord
+#### Slack

-Discord is the main communication channel in our engineering team. please install discord on your machine and ask your team lead to give you the necessary permissions.
+Slack is the main communication channel in our engineering team.
+Please install it on your machine and ask your team lead to invite you there.

 #### GitHub

 Please give your team lead your GitHub username.
 He or she will invite you to our organization or as a collaborator to a repository.

 Make sure to add your name and any picture (does need to be you) to help your new teammates to identify you quicker.